bormaxi8080/osint-timeline/DRAFT.md

 Webanalyze - Port of Wappalyzer (uncovers technologies used on websites) to automate mass scanning: https://github.com/rverton/webanalyze

+DORA: Data-agnOstic Representation Analysis paper.
+DORA allows to find outlier representations in Deep Neural Networks: https://github.com/lapalap/dora

 Amnesiac is a post-exploitation framework entirely written in PowerShell and designed to assist Penetration Testers and Red Teams with lateral movement within Active Directory environments: https://github.com/Leo4j/Amnesiac

 Fuxploider - File upload vulnerability scanner and exploitation tool: https://github.com/almandin/fuxploider

 Squalr Memory Editor - Game Hacking Tool Written in C#: https://github.com/Squalr/Squalr

+Uncomment - A Powerful tool to fetch all the comments from the supplied URL's: https://github.com/rohsec/Uncomment

+LEAKEY is a bash script which checks and validates for leaked credentials.
+The idea behind LEAKEY is to make it highly customizable and easy to add checks for new services: https://github.com/rohsec/LEAKEY/

 Garud - An automation tool that scans sub-domains, sub-domain takeover, then filters out XSS, SSTI, SSRF, and more injection point parameters and scans for some low hanging vulnerabilities automatically: https://github.com/R0X4R/Garud